karakays/lfcs/README.md

 ENTRYPOINT  ["app.sh"]
 ```

-Create a running container from an image
+Run a container from an image
 ```
-docker build -t my-image .
+docker build -t my-image <path>
-# create container from image
+# start a container from Dockerfile in <path>
 # -d to detach (let container run in bg)
 # -p to publish port to the hostj
 docker run -d -p 8888:6379 <my-image>